Smash (TV series): Music

 NBC announced on June 9, 2011, that they had signed a deal with Columbia Records for a soundtrack of the series.
 The deal gives Columbia worldwide digital and physical rights to the first season, with options to subsequent seasons.
 The deal includes both original songs written for the series and any covers of songs featured on the show.

 The series soundtrack for Season 1, The Music of Smash, was released on May 1, 2012.
 The album debuted on the Billboard 200 at #9, with 40,000 copies sold in its first week.

 A Bombshell cast recording, featuring original songs from the first and second season of the show, was released on February 12, 2013, selling 16,000 copies in its first week.
 It contains all 22 songs written for the fictional Bombshell musical and features lead vocals by Katharine McPhee (Karen Cartwright) and Megan Hilty (Ivy Lynn) as Marilyn Monroe.

 In addition to songs by Marc Shaiman and Scott Wittman, the show's second season featured songs by up-and-coming composers Drew Gasparini, Joe Iconis, and writing duo Benj Pasek and Justin Paul.

 Several songs were written and performed for the series' Season 2 fictional musical, Hit List.
-On October 15, 2013, it was announced that Hit List would be staged in concert format at 54 Below on December 9.
-Smash stars Jeremy Jordan, Andy Mientus, and Krysta Rodriguez were scheduled to perform.
-Because of demand for tickets, an additional performance was scheduled for December 8.